mahmoudimus/ac/docs/public/developing/installing-in-ondemand.md

 1. Log in to the Atlassian Marketplace using the credentials associated with your vendor contact account.
 2. Click the **Manage Add-on** link.
 3. Click on the name of the add-on.
+4. Click on the **Private Listings** tab.
-4. Scroll down to the listing information section of the page and click the **Create a token** button.
+5. Scroll down to the listing information section of the page and click the **Create a token** button.
 Keep in mind that this button appears only in the manage page for OnDemand add-ons.
 If you do not see the button on the manage page for your add-on, make sure you have a properly configured listing.